Preparing for the January Holiday Booking Season

 With so many requests coming in at the same time how are you ensuring that there are no conflicts?
 If you are using a paper-based system, or spreadsheet, it can be all too easy to approve a holiday only to realise later that you’ve also approved someone else’s holiday at the same time.
 By then all their holidays may be booked and it will mean you’ll have to spend time, effort and potentially money ensuring that you have the cover to keep your business running.

 - The issues with paperwork or spreadsheets

 We’ve all forgotten things from time to time; we’re human after all.
 But when it comes to paper-based or spreadsheet systems, the opportunity for mistakes to happen is much higher.
 Forms going missing, not using the right version of the spreadsheet, incorrect formulae, not updating the holiday calendar, deleting the spreadsheet.
 These are just some of the problems that can occur, and when it comes to the January rush, errors could lead to big problems later on.

-If you’re holiday year is restarting in January, what can you be doing now to ensure you and your systems are ready for the January Holiday Booking Season?
+If your holiday year is restarting in January, what can you be doing now to ensure you and your systems are ready for the January Holiday Booking Season?

 - Anticipate it